KoDa-project/KoDaWebSite/README.md

 # Testing the website

-To render the website locally, run `hugo -server -config=./config/config.toml`
+To render the website locally, run `hugo -serve`